 - Safety chains must be used when towing.

-- The safety chain, as well as breakaway, must be attached in the correct manner on the tow vehicle and trailer.
+- The safety chain, as well as the breakaway, must be attached correctly to both the tow vehicle and the trailer.

-- The towbar, and its components, must be of sufficient design to handle the intended load.
+- The towbar and its components must be designed to handle the intended load.

 Read the next chapter: Shackles for Safety Chain Connections